sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### GetSubscriberInstance

-Gets the Glue42 application instance subscribed to the stream.
+Gets the Glue42 app instance subscribed to the stream.

 *Parameters:* None

 *Return value:* [`GlueInstance`](#types-glueinstance)

-Description of the Glue42 application instance subscribed to the stream.
+Description of the Glue42 app instance subscribed to the stream.

 #### Push